 Here are some of my top tips to help you and your family fall in love with this dish:

-- These mushrooms will release a lot of liquid as they cook.
+- Use the liquid: These mushrooms will release a lot of liquid as they cook.
 This liquid has been infused with the delicious flavors of soy sauce, balsamic vinegar, and butter, so don’t toss it out!
 If the tray gets too full during cooking, pour out the liquid and set it aside so the mushrooms can roast.
 Save that sauce to pour over your mushrooms just before serving the dish.

-- Add more flavor by finishing the dish with parmesan cheese, fresh lemon juice, pine nuts, or fresh herbs like thyme, rosemary, or oregano.
+- Garnishes: Add more flavor by finishing the dish with parmesan cheese, fresh lemon juice, pine nuts, or fresh herbs like thyme, rosemary, or oregano.